TianaZoumer/SQL_Elist_Ecommerce_Analysis/README.md

 # SQL_Elist_Ecommerce_Analysis

-NA Elist Macbook quarterly sales trends:
+NA Elist Macbook quarterly sales trends(all years):
 - 2020 shows highest rates of orders
 - Q1 the highest order_count in 2021 and 2022